Ronaț

+Ronaț (Rónáctelep; Ronaz) is a district located on the western outskirts of Timișoara.
+It is a district where houses and villas predominate, which means a low population density, although there are also a few apartment blocks with 800–1,000 residents.
+It has a mixed population of Romanians, Germans, Hungarians, Serbs, and Roma.

 History

 A rural settlement from the Daco-Roman era (2nd–4th centuries AD) and an incineration necropolis from the Early Middle Ages (10th–11th centuries) were discovered here in the 1980s.
 Both were listed in the National Register of Historic Monuments in 2004.

 Ronaț appeared around 1900 as a workers' colony.
 The history of this district is closely linked to CFR, most of Ronaț's inhabitants being at some point its employees and their families.
 The CFR Pavilions were built in the 1930s.
 Initially, they served as homes for CFR staff, being later converted into a halt mainly for commuters.
 The current station, from which Ronaț got its name, is today a freight terminal.
+During the communist period, Ronaț was proposed for demolition, the tram line was removed and construction permits were no longer issued.

+Transport

+Public transportation is provided by tram line 5, which has Ronaț as its terminus station, and bus line 13, which leads to the railway crossing, first passing through Piața de Gros.